Custom House station

 Custom House is an interchange station by the Royal Docks, in Custom House in the London Borough of Newham, London for Docklands Light Railway (DLR) – on which it is branded Custom House for ExCeL – and Elizabeth line services.
 It is situated in London fare zone 3.
 It takes its name from the old Custom House, which formerly stood nearby, and ExCeL London which it serves.

 It is adjacent to the site of an older Custom House station built by the Eastern Counties Railway in 1855 and closed in 2006.
 These were replaced by new Elizabeth line platforms, which opened on 24 May 2022, along with the rest of the central section.
 As a result of the Crossrail project, the Custom House DLR station was closed from February 2017 until 7 January 2018.

 History

 Heavy rail station

 The original Custom House station was opened in 1855, by the Eastern Counties Railway (ECR) on the Eastern Counties and Thames Junction Railway (ECTJR) line which was built to link the Eastern Counties Railway at Stratford with the developing London docks of the mid-nineteenth century.
 The ECTJR was formally absorbed by the ECR in 1847.

 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway was formed by amalgamation.
 Thus Custom House became a GER station in 1862.

 On 14 October 1872 a branch to Beckton Gas Works opened to freight, the line diverging just to the east of the station.
 Passenger services commenced 17 March 1874 generally running from Stratford (Low Level platforms) or Stratford Market stations.

-On 3 August 1880 the branch to Gallions was opened by the St Katherine's and London Docks Company although initially trains terminated at Central before being extended to Gallions in November of that year.
+On 3 August 1880 the branch to Gallions was opened by the London and Saint Katharine Docks Company although initially trains terminated at Central before being extended to Gallions in November of that year.
 The dock company acquired three former London & North Western Railway 2-4-0T locomotives to operate a shuttle service between Custom House and Gallions.

 The station was situated between housing to the north and exchange sidings for the dock system to the south (which opened in 1877).
 It was rebuilt in 1891 and was a three platform affair with a bay platform at the east end for Gallions Branch services.
 The station building was on the north side of the line and linked to the southbound platform by a footbridge.
 There was a shelter on the up platform and a signal box at the east end of the station.